CPPavithra/r25-test/README.md

     return pwm;
 (in parsing.c file, the function is only declared in parsing.h, not defined)

-(Moved every file to src, so make build make check will be run from that directory)
+(Moved every file to src, so make build make check will be run from that directory.It also runs otherwise)

 Mention the details, such as the scaling used in the interpolation and how you tested it.
 Scaling Used-